Massachusetts MCAS Exam Prep: Complete Guide for 2026

 • ELA essay component (for English Language Arts)

-Important honesty note: The practice platform we recommend below (MCAS Practice™) focuses on multiple-choice practice only.
-It does not cover the written-response or essay portions.
-For those, your child will need additional writing practice — but for mastering the multiple-choice content (the bulk of math and science exams), it's an excellent tool.
+Important honesty note: The practice platform we recommend below (Texas CBE™) focuses on multiple-choice math practice only.
+It does not cover the written-response or essay portions of MCAS.
+For those, your child will need additional writing practice — but for mastering the multiple-choice math content (which makes up the bulk of math MCAS exams), it's an excellent tool.

 Why MCAS Matters